russellvaughan/ToDoList/README.md

 # To Do List

 A 'to do' list built with a Backbone.Js front end and Rails API back end.
-A user is able to view a list of their current ToDos, add and remove them from the list and mark them as completed, preserving the state on page refresh.
+A user is able to view a list of their current 'to dos', add and remove them from the list and mark them as completed, preserving the state on page refresh.

 ## Author